deatrich/linux-home-server/backups.md

 <!-- -->
-# Backing up Your Server
+# Backing up your server

 Always, always, do some kind of backups on your server.
 For system backups, very little actually needs to be backed up, yet it is